aspose-ocr-cloud/aspose-ocr-cloud-docs/ocr/getting-started/hello-world/_index.md

 ## You will need

 - [Any system](/ocr/system-requirements/) with Internet connection.
-- Some simple image with English text.
+- Some image with English text.
 You can take the one from this article.
 - A web browser.
 - Any tool that allows you to make REST API calls, such as [cURL](https://curl.se/) or [Postman](https://www.postman.com/).
-The article provides cURL examples.
+This article provides cURL examples.
 - **15 minutes** of spare time.

-## Getting an access token
+## Get an access token

 The Aspose.OCR Cloud API is fully compliant with industry security standards and best practices.
 Data transfer is carried out using JWT authentication, which eliminates all possibilities of data theft or disclosure.